Traj2Action: A Co-Denoising Framework for Trajectory-Guided Human-to-Robot Skill Transfer: Abstract

 \section{Abstract}

 Learning diverse manipulation skills for real-world robots is severely bottlenecked by the reliance on costly and hard-to-scale teleoperated demonstrations.
 While human videos offer a scalable alternative, effectively transferring manipulation knowledge is fundamentally hindered by the significant morphological gap between human and robotic embodiments.
-To address this challenge and facilitate skill transfer from human to robot, we introduce \textbf{Traj2Action},a novel framework that bridges this embodiment gap by using the 3D trajectory of the operational endpoint as a unified intermediate representation, and then transfers the manipulation knowledge embedded in this trajectory to the robot's actions.
-Our policy first learns to generate a coarse trajectory, which forms an high-level motion plan by leveraging both human and robot data.
+To address this challenge and facilitate skill transfer from human to robot, we introduce \textbf{Traj2Action}, a novel framework that bridges this embodiment gap by using the 3D trajectory of the operational endpoint as a unified intermediate representation, and then transfers the manipulation knowledge embedded in this trajectory to the robot's actions.
+Our policy first learns to generate a coarse trajectory, which forms a high-level motion plan by leveraging both human and robot data.
 This plan then conditions the synthesis of precise, robot-specific actions (e.g., orientation and gripper state) within a co-denoising framework.
+Our work centers on two core objectives: first, the systematic verification of the Traj2Action framework’s effectiveness—spanning architectural design, cross-task generalization, and data efficiency and second, the revelation of key laws that govern robot policy learning during the integration of human hand demonstration data.
+This research focus enables us to provide a scalable paradigm tailored to address human-to-robot skill transfer across morphological gaps.
 Extensive real-world experiments on a Franka robot demonstrate that Traj2Action boosts the performance by up to \textbf{27\%} and \textbf{22.25\%} over $\pi_0$ baseline on short- and long-horizon real-world tasks, and achieves significant gains as human data scales in robot policy learning.
-Our project website, featuring code and video demonstrations, is available at \href{https://anonymous.4open.science/w/Traj2Action-4A45/}{https://anonymous.4open.science/w/Traj2Action-4A45/}.